alansafahi/soapboxx/replit.md

   - BRAND CONSISTENCY: All verification and password reset emails now feature consistent SoapBox branding with professional appearance
   - TEMPLATE ARCHITECTURE: Separated email templates into dedicated professional-email-template.ts module for maintainability
   - PRODUCTION TESTED: Fresh verification email sent to alan@safahi.com with new professional design confirmed working
+  - EMAIL SERVICE INTEGRATION: Successfully updated productionAuth.ts to use new professional email templates instead of embedded HTML
+  - WORKFLOW RESTART COMPLETED: Restarted application server to ensure new email service is active and operational
 - June 21, 2025: PASSWORD RESET FRONTEND FIX COMPLETED - Successfully resolved critical React routing error that caused blank page display when users clicked password reset links
   - CRITICAL FIX: Removed incorrect useRouter hook usage that was causing "useRouter is not a function" errors in reset-password.tsx component
   - ROUTING STANDARDIZED: Replaced all navigate() calls with setLocation() for proper wouter routing compatibility